brigademate/legal/README.md

 PDF Reporting: Automated generation of professional estimates and reports with embedded photos.

-SaaS Monetization: Integrated subscription model via RevenueCat (Freemium + Pro Tiers).
+SaaS Monetization: Freemium + Pro access model.
+Billing integration is planned in upcoming releases.

 Offline First: Works reliably in basements and areas with poor connectivity.